|Index|SAP Edge Integration Cell on SUSE

 Make sure to have one IP address available for configuring MetalLB.

-Instructions how to create the imagePullSecret can be found in Section 11.1, “Creating an imagePullSecret for the Rancher Application Collection”
+Instructions how to create the imagePullSecret can be found in Section 14.1, “Creating an imagePullSecret for the Rancher Application Collection”.

-Before you can install the application, you need to login into the registry.
-You can find the instruction in Section 11.2, “Login into the Application Collection Registry”
+Before you can install the application, you need to log in to the registry.
+You can find the instructions in Section 14.2, “Logging in to the Application Collection Registry”.

 imagePullSecrets: